jessebyun/configure-Fileshares/README.md

 <h2>Deployment and Configuration Steps</h2>

 <p>
  We use File Shares when we want to share out files/folders to a large group of people.
-Some people might have Read-only access, while some might have both Read/Write, and file where people have No-access except to only a few select people.
+Some people might have Read-only access, while some might have both Read/Write, and we might have files where no people will have access to except only to a few select people.
 </p>

 <p>